ColorlibHQ/bonkers/readme.txt

 2. Click Upload and Choose File, then select the theme's .zip file.
 Click Install Now.
 3. Click Activate to use your new theme right away.

+= Create a Front Page =

+Create a new page and select "Front Page" as template.
+Then you can make this page your home page by going to Settings > Reading > Front page displays, and selecting your new page under "Front page" option.

 == Credits ==